Luminosity virus removal guide

 How to avoid installation of malware

 Attachments or web links that are included in irrelevant emails should not be trusted or opened, especially if the emails are sent from unknown, suspicious addresses.
 All programs and files should be downloaded from official, trustworthy websites.
 It is not safe to use other channels.
 Software must be updated through tools/functions that are designed by official developers.
 The same applies to software activation.
 Various 'cracking' unofficial activation tools often infect systems with malicious programs.
 Furthermore, it is illegal to activate any licensed software with them.
 Keep computers safe by regularly scanning them with a reputable antivirus or anti-spyware suite and ensure that this security software is up to date.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Luminosity running in Task Manager as "Program Viewer":